This page is maintained as conservative homeowner guidance and updated when linked official materials or local workflow notes change.

 Not safely.
 The permit-copy trail, site history, and question of whether a traditional system still fits the parcel can all change the real replacement path.

-South Carolina quote conversations get more real once you know which SCDES office holds the file and whether the permit copy, D-1740, or final-inspection path is already in view.
+South Carolina quotes get real after you confirm the SCDES office, the D-1740 path, the permit copy, and final-inspection status.
 The calculator result already shows the likely tank band, system class, cost range, and state-specific rule context.
-If you already know the project type, you can also skip straight to the short quote form.
+Use the file, permit, or authority path above before you move into quote mode.